Introduction

 nodetool status

-The UN letters in the output signal that the cluster is working.
+letters in the output signal that the cluster is working.

 sudo systemctl status cassandra

-The output should display active (running) in green.
+The output should display active (running)

-If, for any reason, the service shows inactive after the installation, you can start it manually.
+If, for any reason, the service shows inactive

 sudo systemctl start cassandra

-To restart the service, use the restart command:
+To restart the service, use the restart

 sudo systemctl restart cassandra

-To stop the Cassandra service, enter:
+To stop the Cassandra service, run:

 sudo systemctl stop cassandra

-The status shows inactive after using the stop command.
+The status shows inactive

 Optional: Start Apache Cassandra Service Automatically on Boot

 When you turn off or reboot your system, the Cassandra service switches to inactive.
+To start Cassandra automatically after booting up, run the following command:

 sudo systemctl enable cassandra

-STEP 4: Configure Apache Cassandra
+Step 4: Configure Apache Cassandra

 sudo cp /etc/cassandra/cassandra.yaml /etc/cassandra/cassandra.yaml.backup